far-os/os/README.md

 ## Build instructions
 You will need access to the following tools:

-- `nasm`: To compile to bootloader
+- `nasm`: To compile the bootloader sectors.
-- `gcc`: To compile the kernel
+- `gcc`: To compile the kernel.
-- `ld`: To link the kernel code and join it with an entrypoint
+- `ld`: To link the kernel code together with the extended bootloader sector.
-- `objcopy`: To convert the kernel's elf file into raw binary
+- `objcopy`: To convert the kernel's ELF object into raw binary.
-- `cat`: To concatenate the bootloader and kernel binaries
+- `cat`: To concatenate the bootloader and kernel binaries.
-- `make`: A convienent way to run all the commands
+- `make`: A convienent way to run all the commands.

 Once you have all of these, run `make`, and you will have an `os.bin` file.
 This is the floppy disk image of the OS.
-It may work if treated as a hard disk image, but from my testing it is very unlikely to load the kernel code.

 ## Running
 You can use any hardware or emulator, but the provided `Makefile` includes methods to use `qemu` or `bochs`.
-Both emulators work, however `bochs` is recommended.
+Both emulators *(should)* work, however `bochs` is recommended.
 You can use the provided `.bochsrc` file, or you can use your own.

-To use `qemu` or `bochs` through the `Makefile`, run `make qemu` and `make bochs` respectively.
+To build the image and use `qemu` or `bochs` simultaneously, run `make qemu` and `make bochs` respectively.